Maps: Digital | Analogue

 Meet the Speakers

-Nick Millea is Map Curator at the Bodleian Libraries, an Honorary Fellow and 'Bartholomew Globe' winner at the Royal Scottish Geographical Society, and Chair of the British and Irish Committee for Map Information and Cataloguing Systems.
+Nick Millea is the Map Curator at the Bodleian Libraries, an Honorary Fellow and 'Bartholomew Globe' winner at the Royal Scottish Geographical Society, and Chair of the British and Irish Committee for Map Information and Cataloguing Systems.
 He is also a founding member of The Oxford Seminars in Cartography.

 Nick has published extensively on maps, including 50 Maps and the Stories They Tell, co-authored with Jerry Brotton.
 He has curated several exhibitions at the Bodleian, including Talking Maps.